 To learn more about participating in these opportunities, email us today.

-Revision Division Design Build Training Institute
+Revision Division Design Build Training Program

-Our newest initiative, called the Revision Division Design Build Training Institute, will help trainees develop valuable design and production skills to prepare for careers in the manufacturing sector.
+Our newest initiative, called the Revision Division Design Build Training Program, will help trainees develop valuable design and production skills to prepare for careers in the manufacturing sector.
 The manufacturing industry is the fastest growing industry in Whatcom County – with 40% growth in the past 10 years, this industry supports more than 300 manufacturers and 9,000 manufacturing jobs.
-Our new Design Build Training Institute Manager will be developing an experiential curriculum that will equip trainees with valuable trade skills such as product design, material sourcing, tool safety and use, forklift certification and product sales.
+Our new Design Build Training Program Manager will be developing an experiential curriculum that will equip trainees with valuable trade skills such as product design, material sourcing, tool safety and use, forklift certification and product sales.
 Trainees will work directly with our experienced Revision Division craftspeople to design and build home furnishings from reclaimed materials and manufacturing by-products.
 By repurposing these items, Design Build trainees will help divert usable material from the landfill while also providing our customers with value-added products available for sale in our online and brick and mortar stores.

 By partnering with various social justice organizations in the region, we’re able to to ensure that job-training opportunities are accessible to all.